You Belong to Me (The Doobie Brothers song): The Doobie Brothers version

 "You Belong to Me" originally appeared on The Doobie Brothers' seventh studio album, Livin' on the Fault Line (1977).
 The live version from their 1983 album Farewell Tour would later chart on the Pop Singles chart at No. 79 in August 1983.
+An edit of the live version appears on the band's 2007 two-disc greatest hits album The Very Best of The Doobie Brothers.